dani-lbnl/resting/docs/index.md

 * Code for the "REST Interface Generator (RESTInG)" project
 * "webserver" directory: context for Docker image containing
     * "apache" directory: Apache 2 configuration files
+    * "ssl" directory:
     * "website" directory: Django website source code
 * "postgres" directory: context for Docker image containing PostgreSQL configuration
-* "utils" directory: Python 3 module for simplifying client access to web server using Django REST framework
+* "resting" directory: Python 3 module for simplifying client access to web server using Django REST framework
 * "doc" directory: Sphinx documentation for the code in this repository

 ### How do I get set up? ###

 * Summary of set up
-* Configuration
+    * Clone the RESTInG repository with a command such as "git clone https://github.com/dani-lbnl/resting.git".
+    * It is likely that Python 3 is already available on the "development system," the computer on which RESTInG will run.
+On the Debian 10 computer on which RESTInG was developed, Python 3 can be installed by running "apt-get install python3", if needed.
+    * Sphinx must be available to build the documentation.
+On the Debian 10 computer on which RESTInG was developed, Sphinx can be installed by running "apt-get install python3-sphinx".
+    * Build the documentation: from the "resting" subdirectory, run sphinx.sh using "./sphinx.sh" or a command such as "sh sphinx.sh".
+The script will provide the name of a local file (and a corresponding URL) for the documentation index.
+It can be viewed with a web browser.
+Click on the "Setup" link for continued setup instructions.
 * Dependencies
     * Docker
         * Official Python 3 image